 The antioxidant property of Emblica officinalis might reduce the risk of developing certain types of cancers.
 Experimental studies suggest the medicinal fruit inhibits tumor growth and helps to kill the malignant cells.
 The chemopreventive property of Amla makes it a suitable adjuvant in cancer treatments.
 (Ngamikitidechakul C, Jaijoy K, Hansakul P, Soonthornchareonnon N, Sireeratawong S. “Antitumor effects of Phyllanthus emblica L: induction of cancer cell apoptosis and inhibition of in vivo tumor promotion and in vitro invasion of human cancer cells.”
 Phytother Res.
 2010 Sep;24(9):1405-13).
 Emblica officinalis extract could protect the body from radiation-induced cellular damage.
 (Jindal A, Soyal D, Sharma A, Goyal PK.
 “Protective effect of an extract of Emblica officinalis against radiation-induced damage in mice.”
 Integr Cancer Ther.
 2009 Mar;8(1):98-105).

 Amla could help to ward off Candida yeasts infections.
-Studies suggest that the Emblica fruit prevents the yeasts from adhering to the epithelial cells.
+Studies suggest that the Emblica fruit obstructs the yeasts from adhering to the epithelial cell.
 It could inhibit oral yeast infections.
 (Thaweboon B, Thaweboon S. “Effect of Phyllanthus emblica Linn. on candida adhesion to oral epithelium and denture acrylic.”
 Asian Pac J Trop Med.
 2011 Jan;4(1):41-5).

 The antioxidant effect of Emblica officinalis accelerates the wound healing process.
 Presence of oxidants at the site of wounds, produced by the scavenging activities of macrophages and neutrophils, tend to delay the repair process.
 The antioxidant compounds in Emblica officinalis accelerate the wound healing process by boosting the antioxidant activity at the site of the wound.
 (Sumitra M, Manikandan P, Gayathri VS, Mahendran P, Suguna L. “Emblica officinalis exerts wound healing action through up regulation of collagen and extracellular signal-regulated kinesis (ERK1/2)” Wound Repair Regen.
 2009 Jan-Feb;17(1):99-107).